Early-Bird GCNs: Graph-Network Co-Optimization Towards More Efficient GCN Training and Inference via Drawing Early-Bird Lottery Tickets: Related Works

-\textbf{Early-Bird Tickets Hypothesis.} Frankle et al. \cite{frankle2018the} shows that winning tickets (i.e., small subnetworks) exist in randomly initialized dense networks, which can be retrained to restore a comparable or even better performance than their dense network counterparts.
+\textbf{Early-Bird Tickets Hypothesis.} Frankle et al. \cite{frankle2018the} show that winning tickets (i.e., small subnetworks) exist in randomly initialized dense networks, which can be retrained to restore a comparable or even better performance than their dense network counterparts.
 This finding has attracted lots of research attentions as it implies the potential of training a much smaller network to reach the accuracy of a dense, much larger network without going through the time and cost consuming pipeline of fully training the dense network, pruning and then retraining it to restore the accuracy.
-Later, You et al. \cite{You2020Drawing} demonstrates the existence of EB tickets, i.e., the winning tickets can be consistently drawn at the very early training stages across different models and datasets, and leverages this to largely reduce the training costs of DNNs.
-More recently, the EB finding has been extended to natural language processing (NLP) models (e.g., BERT) \cite{anonymous2021earlybert} and generative adversarial networks (GANs) \cite{mukund2020winning}.
+Later, You et al. \cite{You2020Drawing} demonstrate the existence of EB tickets, i.e., the winning tickets can be consistently drawn at the very early training stages across different models and datasets, and leverages this to largely reduce the training costs of DNNs.
+More recently, the EB finding has been extended to natural language processing (NLP) models (e.g., BERT) \cite{chen2021earlybert} and generative adversarial networks (GANs) \cite{mukund2020winning}.
 Our GEB finding and GEBT draw inspirations from the prior arts, and for the first time demonstrate that the EB phenomenon holds for GCNs which have unique and different algorithm structures as compared to DNNs, NLP, and GANs.
-Furthermore, we are the first to derive joint EB tickets between GCN graphs and networks.
+Furthermore, compared with the iterative pruning method, e.g., UGS \cite{chen2021unified}, we \textbf{for the first time} show that \textit{early-bird (EB)} tickets exist in both GCN graphs and networks, and further develop efficient and effective detectors to automatically identify them, boosting both training and inference efficiency, while UGS draws \textit{lottery tickets} after \textit{fully and iteratively (up to 20$\times$)} training the dense models for only saving inference costs.